Samizo-AITL/openlane2-sram/docs/20_openlane2.md

 - [x] Final GDS is generated
 - [x] No macros are involved

-Warnings (e.g. lint, routing heuristics) are acceptable at this stage.
+⚠️ Warnings (lint, routing heuristics, etc.) are acceptable at this stage.

 ---

-## Observations
+## 🧠 Observations

 - OpenLane2 enforces **strict configuration validation**
 - v1-style keys (`design_name`, `rtl`, `clocking`) are rejected
-- Explicit config files are mandatory
+- Explicit configuration files are mandatory
 - The Classic flow is stable for macro-free designs

-This confirms the environment and toolchain are sound.
+This confirms the **environment and toolchain are sound**.

 ---

-## Role of This Baseline
+## 🧭 Role of This Baseline

 This baseline serves as:

-- A **known-good reference**
+- 🟢 A **known-good reference**
-- A control experiment for macro integration
+- 🧪 A control experiment for macro integration
-- A debugging anchor if later macro runs fail
+- 🧯 A debugging anchor if later macro runs fail

-No SRAM-related work should begin until this baseline is reproducible.
+⚠️ No SRAM-related work should begin until this baseline is reproducible.

 ---

-## Next Step
+## ➡ Next Step

 Proceed to:

 ➡ **`docs/30_macro_sram.md`**
-(SRAM hard macro integration: blackbox, LEF/GDS, fixed placement)
+_SRAM hard macro integration: blackbox, LEF/GDS, fixed placement_

 ---

-*Last updated: Baseline OpenLane2 Classic flow completed and GDS verified*
+*Last updated: Baseline OpenLane2 Classic flow completed and GDS verified* ✅